ThinkDataEd/curriculum/docs/unit2/essential.md

 be used to calculate probabilities for them.

 ###**<u>[Lesson 12: Don’t Take My Stress Away!](lesson12.md)</u>**
-Generating statistical investigative questions is the first step in a Participatory Sensing campaign.
+Generating statistical questions is the first step in a Participatory Sensing campaign.
 Research and observations help create applicable campaign questions.

 ###**<u>[Lesson 13: The Horror Movie Shuffle](lesson13.md)</u>**